ojongerius/dotfiles/README.md

 If you are looking for something that tries to work for everybody, you should probably look at larger projects listed at https://dotfiles.github.io

 ## Installation
+Make sure you have cloned this repository with --recursive, or run `git submodule update --init --recursive` to fetch its submodules.

 Running _./install.py_ could:

 * Install xcode, Homebrew and programs listed in _brew/Brewfile_.